FAQ

 Our policy, philosophy and bylaws state that each child must and shall play equally.
 In other words, “you pay the same, you play the same”.
 It is our position that not playing a player equally is detrimental to the child’s self-confidence and self-esteem.

-There are exceptions to this rule, including but not limited to injury/sickness, a discipline issue, or the team only has one designated goalkeeper (in this case, the Coach is allowed to keep this player in goal the entire game).
+There are exceptions to this rule, including, but not limited to, injury/sickness, a discipline issue, or the team only having one designated goalkeeper (in this case, the Coach is allowed to keep this player in goal the entire game).

 Player/Coach Cards.
 Who needs one, and where do you get one?